houqb/houqb.github.io/_pages/about.md

 + Five papers accepted by TPAMI'2024
 + Among the list of Highly Cited Chinese Researchers of 2023
 + Six papers accepted by CVPR'24 and ECCV'24
-+ Three papers accepted by ICLR'24 and ICML'24
-+ Three papers accepted by ICCV'23 and CVPR'23
 + Top 2% of Scientists on Stanford List for multiple times

 <span class='anchor' id='-group'></span>